HaseeebA/SecureTeams/README.md

 - **Adding Contacts:** Users can add contacts using their emails.
 - **Individual Messaging:** Allows individual messaging between team members.
 - **Profile:** Users can now see their profile and edit it.
 This includes their name, email, password and profile photo.
-- **Role Assignment:** Admin will assign roles to users whem they signup.
+- **Role Assignment:** Admin will assign roles to users when they signup.
 Admin can also edit previously assigned roles.
 - **Dynamic Themes:** Users can select themes of their choice to stylize the website to their preference.

 ## Setup Instructions: